CCNH Difference Makers – Hannah Halle

 “East of Eden” by John Steinbeck.
 This book shows how nothing can ever be perfect, and that’s okay.

 Who is a person you admire most?

 Julianne Cooper – she was my former history professor and mentor at Southern New Hampshire University, where I went to college.
 She showed me a broader perspective of the world at large.
 She taught me how to think critically and to ask questions.

 What is one thing people might not know about you (or be surprised to find out)?

 Not many people know that I went to a wilderness-based boarding school in Virginia for 18 months, where I learned how to build a shelter in the woods and start a fire with a bowstring.

-Becoming a part of our team and help move lives forward.
+Become part of our team and help move lives forward.
 Click here for our many openings in healthcare, social services, administration and more!